Extreme Value Theory with Spectral Techniques: application to a simple attractor: The spectral approach for EVT

-We now introduce the assumptions which allow us to apply the perturbative technique of Keller and Liverani \cite{KL}: we adapt them to our current situation and we defer to the aforementioned paper for details and equivalent hypothesis.
-We begin with a list of four assumptions, postponing the last fifth assumption to the next section. \begin{itemize} \item {\bf A1} The unperturbed operator $\mcl$ is quasi-compact in the sense expressed by (\ref{QC}). \item {\bf A2} There are constants $\beta, D>0,$ such that $\forall n$ sufficiently large, $\forall h\in \mathcal{B}$ and $\forall k\in \mathbb{N}$ we have
+where again $\mu=\mcl \mu$ is the SRB measure in $\mathcal{B}$ normalized in such a way that $\mu(1)=1$ and spanning the one-dimensional eigenspace corresponding to the eigenvalue $1;$ $Z$ is the generator of the one-dimensional eigenspace of $\mcl^*$ in the dual space $\mathcal B^*$ corresponding to the eigenvalue $1$ and normalized in such a way that $Z(\mu)=1;$ finally $Q$ is a linear operator on $\mathcal B$ with spectral radius $sp(Q)$ strictly less than one.
+We now introduce the assumptions which allow us to apply the perturbative technique of Keller and Liverani \cite{KL}.
+They are split in two blocks: {\bf A0}, {\bf A2} and {\bf A3} are needed to get the quasi-compact decomposition (\ref{QCE}), which extends to the perturbed operators $\mcl_n$ the same decomposition for $\mcl$ required by {\bf A1}.
+The assumptions {\bf A4} and {\bf A5} together with (\ref{QCE}) are finally needed to apply the perturbative technique in \cite{KL} we referred to at the beginning of this section. \begin{itemize} \item {\bf A0} $\mathcal{B}$ is continuously embedded into $\mathcal{B}_w.$ \item {\bf A1} The unperturbed operator $\mcl$ is quasi-compact in the sense expressed by (\ref{QC}). \item {\bf A2} There are constants $0<\rho<1, D_1, D_2, D_3>0, \rho<M,$ such that $\forall n$ sufficiently large, $\forall h\in \mathcal{B}$ and $\forall k\in \mathbb{N}$ we have